 - Lavender fields and low key family-run restaurants in Oppède.

 - Picking up delicious fresh macarons and pastries from the local bakery, Boulangerie Patisserie Lyse.

 - Dinner overlooking the hills at La Bergerie, a local spot just outside downtown Oppède.

-- Spending the day lounging at the pool, exploring the olive groves and local vineyards from our Airbnb in Oppède (pictured below).
+- Spending the day lounging at the pool, exploring the olive groves and local vineyards from our house in Oppède (pictured below, listing here).

 Gordes is one of the most famous hilltop towns in the region.
 There’s a beautiful lookout of the town itself from the road as you drive in.
 It has a number of restaurants and winding streets, great for exploring and for views of the valley below.
 The only downside is that it tends to get crowded midday as there are a number of tour buses that include it on their Provence route.
 I’d suggest going early or late in the day if you want to maximize your time here.

 - One of our favorite spots for dinner of the trip, sitting outside in the evening at L’Artegal.

 - This picturesque photo spot of Gordes, looking out over the town and the surrounding vineyards as seen below.